Sabina-0219/Sentiment-Analysis-System/README.md

 # Sentiment-Analysis-System
-> A sentiment analysis system using deep learning approach to classify a given review either as a positive review or a negative review.
+> A sentiment analysis system using deep learning approach to classify a user input review either as a positive review or a negative review.

 ## Table of Contents